hannesgao/HannesExchange/docs/1_architectural_overview_en.md

 - Hannes Exchange V2 can be understood as a simplified version of Uniswap V2 implemented in Solidity, omitting the `Router` contract, with upgradeable functionality, enhanced security, and role-based access control implementation. ( `ERC20 ↔ ERC20` supported)

-To implement a complete `Router - Factory - Pair/Pool` architecture and direct `ERC20 ↔ ERC20` exchange functionality, it would require introducing a `Router` contract with `ETH-wrapper` logic and a new LP contract framework containing only `ERC20 ↔ ERC20` exchange logic, which could reference the implementation of HannesExchangeV2Factory and HannesExchangeV2Pair in this project.
+To implement a complete `Router - Factory - Pair/Pool` architecture and direct `ERC20 ↔ ERC20` exchange functionality, it would require introducing a `Router` contract with `ETH-wrapper` logic and a new LP contract framework containing only `ERC20 ↔ ERC20` exchange logic, which could reference the implementation of [HannesExchangeV2Pair](../src/HannesExchangeV2Pair.sol) and the respective factory contract [HannesExchangeV2Factory](../src/HannesExchangeV2Factory.sol) in this project.

 This project's author is [Hannes Gao (hannesgao.eth)](https://github.com/hannesgao).